graphql-java/graphql-java-page/versioned_docs/version-v18/scalars.md

 ## Coercing values

 The real work in any custom scalar implementation is the ``graphql.schema.Coercing`` implementation.
-This is responsible for 3 functions
+This is responsible for 3 functions:

 * ``parseValue`` - takes a variable input object and converts into the Java runtime representation
 * ``parseLiteral`` - takes an AST literal ``graphql.language.Value`` as input and converts into the Java runtime representation
 * ``serialize`` - takes a Java object and converts it into the output shape for that scalar

-So your custom scalar code has to handle 2 forms of input (parseValue / parseLiteral)  and 1 form of output (serialize).
+So your custom scalar code has to handle 2 forms of input (`parseValue` / `parseLiteral`) and 1 form of output (`serialize`).

 Imagine this query, which uses variables, AST literals and outputs our scalar type ``email``.